lpiccinelli-eth/UniDepth/README.md

 ## Citation

-If you find our work useful in your research please consider citing our publication:
+If you find our work useful in your research please consider citing our publications:
 ```bibtex
 @inproceedings{piccinelli2024unidepth,
     title     = {{U}ni{D}epth: Universal Monocular Metric Depth Estimation},